Spend Down Frequently Asked Questions

 - What happens if I don't have sufficient funds in my bank account to cover my check?

 You will not have coverage until you make your payment.

 It is your responsibility to make sure you have enough money in your bank account to cover your check.
 When your check is returned due to insufficient funds, you will receive an insufficient funds notice explaining you must send a money order or cashier's check to cover your payment.
 A personal check will not be accepted to cover an insufficient fund.
 You cannot submit bills for coverage in the same month you have an insufficient check.

 - What should I do if I sent a payment for my spend down and also paid for services that same month or am getting a bill?

 The MO HealthNet Division cannot refund your payment.
 You must go to the provider you got the services from.
 If MO HealthNet covers the medical services you paid for, you should contact the provider to let them know you have MO HealthNet.
 You can ask the provider if they will refund the payment to you and bill MO HealthNet for the services.
 It is the provider's choice to refund the money to you and bill MO HealthNet.
-You cannot use partial bills and partial payment to meet your spend down.

 If you receive a bill from your provider and you were eligible for MO HealthNet during the dates of service on the bill, you must let the provider know that you were MO HealthNet eligible and ask them to bill MO HealthNet.